 Pre-marriage questions about communication help a couple realize how they would reciprocate to their partner’s exchange of emotion, desires, and beliefs.
 Furthermore, answering these premarital questions aids them in resolving any past, present or future conflicts.

 Many people compromise their career aspirations for the sake of their marriage.
 However, it impedes their personal and professional growth.
-Couples who fail to understand how demanding their career can be, often find themselves fighting and arguing with each other.
+Couples who fail to understand how demanding their career can be, often find themselves fighting and arguing with each other later on.

 Answering pre-marriage counseling questions about their career aspirations allows them to set some expectations and create a balance with their partner’s inputs.